Tesla, Inc. (TSLA) Stock Analysis

 Bear case

-• Return on equity of 4.9% and return on assets of 2.2% are modest relative to the valuation multiples, suggesting capital efficiency challenges.
+- ✗Return on equity of 4.9% and return on assets of 2.2% are modest given the company's valuation, suggesting capital efficiency challenges relative to market expectations.

 TSLA valuation & financial health